Lihaogx/lihaogx.github.io/_pages/about.md

 # 🔥 News
 <div style="max-height: 200px; overflow-y: auto;">
   <ul>
+    <li><strong>2025.11:</strong> Our paper "Agentmandering: A Game-Theoretic Framework for Fair Redistricting via Large Language Model Agents." has been accepted by <strong>AAAI AISI 2026</strong>. 🎉 See you in Singapore!</li>
     <li><strong>2025.05:</strong> Our paper "TMetaNet: Topological Meta-Learning Framework for Dynamic Link Prediction." has been accepted by <strong>ICML 2025</strong>. 🎉 See you in Vancouver!</li>
     <li><strong>2025.01:</strong> Our paper "UniGO: A Unified Graph Neural Network for Modeling Opinion Dynamics on Graphs" has been accepted as an oral presentation by <strong>WWW 2025</strong>. 🎉 See you in Sydney!</li>
     <li><strong>2024.12:</strong> Our paper "Political Actor Agent: Simulating Legislative System for Roll Call Votes Prediction with Large Language Models" has been accepted as an oral presentation by <strong>AAAI 2025</strong>. 🎉 See you in Philadelphia!</li>